killergerbah/asbplayer/README.md

 -   Make sure that asbplayer is allowed by AnkiConnect, as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).
 -   Check that your browser or an ad blocker isn't blocking the request.
 A good place to start is by opening your browser's developer console and looking for errors.
 -   As of this writing enabling experimental web platform features is known to cause this issue.
 Try disabling this flag from `chrome://flags`.
+-   On later versions of macOS AnkiConnect will not respond sometimes Anki is in the background.
+See "Notes for MacOS Users" at the AnkiConnect developer's [website](https://foosoft.net/projects/anki-connect/).

 ### When loading a local file asbplayer either shows a black screen, or doesn't play audio.